 Common Units Offered Common units having an aggregate offering price of up to through our sales agent pursuant to the terms of the ATM Sales Agreement.
-See "Plan of Distribution" on page S-10.
+See "Plan of Distribution" on page S-9.

-Manner of Offering At the market offering that may be made from time to time deducting the sales agent's commissions and our offering expenses, for general partnership purposes, which may include repaying or refinancing a portion of our outstanding indebtedness and funding capital expenditures or working capital.
-Please read "Use of Proceeds" on page S-8.
+Use of Proceeds We plan to use the net proceeds from the offering, after deducting the sales agent's commissions and our offering expenses, for general partnership purposes, which may include repaying or refinancing a portion of our outstanding indebtedness and funding capital expenditures or working capital.
+Please read "Use of Proceeds" on page S-7.